Louis-DR/OmniCores-BuildingBlocks/sources/arbiter/small_round_robin_arbiter/small_round_robin_arbiter.md

 ## Operation

 The internal pointer `rotating_pointer` is incremented at each cycle and wraps around.
 If the parameter `ROTATE_ON_GRANT` is set to `1`, the pointer is incremented only when a grant is given.

 The `requests` vector is rotated by the `rotating_pointer`, then passed to a `static_priority_arbiter`, and the `grant` vector is rotated back the other direction.

+This variant of the arbiter uses a single `static_priority_arbiter` and two barrel rotators, making it small at the cost of a deeper slower logic path.
+It also uses the `"small"` variant of the `static_priority_arbiter`.

 ## Paths